Umuzi-org/tech-department/content/topics/tilde/different-kinds-of-cards/_index.md

 1. You can't start a project that is too low down in the list.
 Because collaboration is hard if everyone is doing completely different things.
 2. You can't have too many things in progress at the same time.
 Because multi tasking is a lie.
 Seriously, it's just inefficient
 3. You cant start a card whose prerequisites have not been met.
-You'll see that some cards are greyed out and you can't start working on them.
+You'll see that some cards are grayed out and you can't start working on them.
 If you want to work on these cards you need to unblock them by Completing all their prerequisites.
 Eg: you cant do "password checker part 2" until you've completed "password checker part 1"

 ## Goal cards